- On 5 May, 2026

 - In Events

-Every August, something magical happens in Budapest.
-As the summer sun glistens over the Danube, thousands of people cross a bridge onto an island that pulses with music, art, and freedom.
-You’ve arrived at Sziget Festival 2025 — one of the largest and most unique cultural events in Europe.
+Every August, something unique happens in Budapest.
+As the summer sun reflects on the Danube, thousands of people cross a bridge onto an island filled with music, art, and energy.
+Welcome to Sziget Festival 2026 – one of the biggest and most diverse cultural events in Europe.

 Thinking of going this year?
-Whether you’re a festival first-timer or a returning “Szitizen,” this guide will walk you through everything you need to know: from lineup and ticket prices to transportation, camping, where to stay, what to pack — and even what to see in Budapest beyond the gates.
+Whether it’s your first time or you’re coming back as a Szitizen, this guide covers everything you need: lineup, tickets, transport, camping, accommodation, what to pack, and what to see in Budapest beyond the festival.

-Get ready — because you’re not just attending a festival.
+Get ready – because you’re not just going to a festival.
 You’re stepping into the Island of Freedom.

 What is Sziget Festival and why is it so popular?

-Imagine stepping onto an island in the middle of the Danube, where music flows from every direction, people from all over the world dance barefoot on the grass, and every corner hides a new discovery.
-That’s the magic of Sziget Festival — a temporary city of freedom, creativity, and celebration built each year on Óbuda Island, just north of downtown Budapest.
+Imagine stepping onto an island in the middle of the Danube, where music comes from every direction, people from all over the world dance on the grass, and every corner offers something new.
+That’s Sziget Festival – a temporary city of music, culture, and shared experiences that takes over Óbuda Island every summer, just north of central Budapest.

-Launched in 1993 as a small cultural event for local students, Sziget has grown into one of Europe’s largest and most beloved music festivals, attracting artists, performers, and festival-goers from more than 100 countries.
-Whether you’re into electronic music, indie rock, techno, pop, punk, global fusion, or experimental art — Sziget has a space for you.
+Founded in 1993 as a small cultural gathering for local students, Sziget has grown into one of Europe’s largest and most recognized festivals, attracting visitors from more than 100 countries.
+Today, it combines global headliners, electronic music, art, talks, and community-driven experiences across the entire island.

 Visitors can expect:

-- A truly international crowd from 100+ countries
+- A highly international crowd from over 100 countries

 Learn more on the official Sziget Festival website.